lwfinger/rtw88/README.md

 # rtw88 📡🐧
 ### A Repo for the Latest Realtek WiFi 5 Codes on Linux

 🌟 **Up-to-Date Drivers**: The code in this repo stays in sync with the `wireless-next` repository, with additional changes to accommodate kernel API changes over time.
+The current repo matches the kernel as of March 5, 2024.

-📌 **Note**: The `wireless-next` repo contains the code set for the next kernel version.
-At present, kernel 6.5 is out, kernel mainline repo is about to become 6.6-rc1, and `wireless-next` contains the code that will be in kernel 6.7.
+📌 **Note**: The `wireless-next` repo contains the code set for the ***next*** kernel version.
+At present, kernel 6.7 is out, kernel mainline repo is on 6.8-rcX, and `wireless-next` targets kernel 6.9 material.

-⚠️ **Reminder**: You must blacklist the in-tree kernel versions of this driver when using the version in this repository!
-Failing to do so will result in all manner of strange errors!!!
-See **Blacklisting** under [Important Information](#important-information) section.

 ---